racket/racket/racket/src/README.txt

  Compiling for Windows
 ========================================================================

-For information of setting an a command-line build environment set up with Microsoft Visual Studio, see the instructions in "worksp\README.txt".
+For information on setting up a command-line build environment with Microsoft Visual Studio, see the instructions in "worksp\README.txt".

 With the command-line environment set up, the build steps are essentially the same as for Unix, but with `winfig.bat` in place of